Authored by the expert who managed and guided the team behind the Argentina Property Pack

 How much are property prices expected to increase in Buenos Aires in 2026?

-As of January 2026, property prices in Buenos Aires are expected to increase by around 5% in USD terms over the full year, continuing the modest upward trend from 2024 and 2025.
+As of 2026, residential property prices in Buenos Aires are expected to increase by about 3% to 6% in USD terms for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Buenos Aires.